-2. Blend the fried onions with the tomatoes in a blender till they are pureed.
+2. Blend the fried onions with the tomatoes in a blender till they are pureed well.
 Keep aside.

 3. Let’s start cooking.
-Heat the oil and add the ginger-garlic paste.
+Heat the oil in a saucepan and add the ginger-garlic paste.
 Saute on low for about 5 seconds.

-4. Add the pureed onions and tomatoes and simmer for a minute or two on medium heat.
+4. Add the pureed onions and tomatoes and simmer for about 2 minutes on low heat.
+You’ll notice the tomatoes losing their raw texture.

-6. Add in the ground masala and the beaten curd.
+5. Remove the coal from the chicken.
+Add the marinated chicken to the onion-tomato gravy.
+Add in the ground masala and the beaten curd.
 Mix well, cover, and allow to cook over medium to low heat till the chicken is cooked through.

-7. Once the chicken is cooked, turn off the flame and let the gravy settle.
-Keep another piece of hot coal on a layer of onion (or a small steel bowl) and place it on the gravy.
+7. Once the chicken is cooked, turn off the flame and let the gravy settle (no bubbles!).
+Place a thick layer of onion on top of the gravy.
+Place the hot coal on the onion layer.
 Pour a tablespoon of ghee on the hot coal and cover immediately to lock the aroma.
-Leave for about 5 minutes.
+Leave till the smoke has settled.

-1. Keep the ghee and a lid ready at hand so you can pour and cover immediately.
+1. The coal should be hot.
+Keep the ghee and a lid ready at hand so you can pour and cover immediately.
 Use a large onion layer or several to avoid the charcoal residue flowing into the chicken gravy.
-You can use a small steel bowl as well.
+You can use a small steel bowl instead of an onion layer.

 2. The gravy will be thick.
 Be careful to not let the gravy dry down.
 Add in water little by little if required.